-Program: Master of Laws in International Taxation College: Levin College of Law
+College: Levin College of Law Program: Master of Laws in Taxation

 Assessment Assessment 1 Assessment 2

 SLOs

 Knowledge

-Students identify, explain, describe, and apply fundamental rules, policies, and issues relevant to international taxation.
-Written examination in U.S. International Taxation I and U.S. International Taxation II.
-Overall evaluation at the end of each academic term
+Students identify, explain, describe, and apply fundamental rules, policies, and issues relevant to taxation.
+Written examination in Taxation of Property Transactions and Corporate Taxation I. Overall evaluation at the end of each academic term

 Skills

-Students conduct and apply international tax scholarship.
+Students conduct and apply tax scholarship.
 Assessment of research and writing in draft paper Final paper assessment by Instructor and Program Director

 Professional Behavior

-Students identify the ethical rules and professional responsibilities applicable to international tax lawyers.
+Students identify the ethical rules and professional responsibilities applicable to tax lawyers.
 Discussion of legal education and professionalism in LL.M. lecture series Assessment at conclusion of lecture series of attendance and participation in presentation and discussion of pertinent rules in lecture series